wzhSteve/wzhSteve.github.io/_pages/about.md

 I am interested in research collaborations on:

-- LLM-based agents and multi-agent systems
+- LLM agents and multi-agent systems
 - Agent reinforcement learning
 - Reliable and trustworthy AI
 - Agent reasoning and decision making